Atlas of the present-day geodynamics of

 • Map of neotectonic (active) structures

-• Map of GPS velocity field of lateral displacement and vertical displacement trends
+• Map of GPS velocity field of lateral displacement and vertical

 • Map of present-day geodynamics: synthesis